 3 Your state pension

-The role of the state pension is to provide a basic level of income, and recently the age you can receive it has been rising, as people’s life expectancy has been rising.
+The role of the state pension is to provide a basic level of income.
+Recently the age you can start to receive it has risen, as people’s life expectancy has been rising.

-Since April 2016 those reaching state pension age receive the ‘new’ state pension, also known as the ‘flat-rate’ state pension – this is distinct from the ‘old’ basic state pension paid to people retiring before 6 April 2016.
+Since April 2016 those reaching state pension age receive the ‘new’ state pension, also known as the ‘flat-rate’ state pension – this is different to the ‘old’ basic state pension paid to people retiring before 6 April 2016.
 The term ‘flat-rate’ is a bit misleading as the amount of pension you get depends on your lifetime record of National Insurance Contributions (NICs).
-Those with at least 35 years of contributions get the full amount of £175.20 per week in 2020/21 (£9,110.40 for the year).
+Those with at least 35 years of contributions get the full amount of £203.85 per week in 2023/24 (£10,600.20 for the year).

 Those with fewer than 35 years of contributions get a reduced amount of state pension and those with fewer than 10 years of contributions won’t qualify.